DevMountain/ecommerce/README.md

 This is new, but give it a try.
 We already brought in mongojs.
 Use it to create a new connection to the database

-**Breakpoint**: At the end of this step, you should be able to run your file with node and connect to MongoDB without any errors in your console.
+**TestPoint**: At the end of this step, you should be able to run your file with node and connect to MongoDB without any errors in your console.

 ####